Lemmings19/gs-to-harvestapp/README.md

 Integrates Google Sheets with Harvest App.

+This script requires the use of an authentication library.
+See OAuth2 library documentation at: https://github.com/googlesamples/apps-script-oauth2

 This implementation is proprietary to some sheets that I am using, but the core functionality for integrating with Google Sheets (such as the authentication) is still here.

 These are the instructions which exist inside the "Controls" sheet, and are what allows any user in any project to utilize this script: